BEN SIDDEN / ALTERATION SPECIALISTS

 Why do your customers come to see you at Alteration Specialists?

 At Alteration Specialists here I try to be a people person.
-The way I meet with client, the way I make them feel comfortable while I’m doing there fitting.
+The way I meet with client, the way I make them feel comfortable while I’m doing their fitting.
 I try to be the best at what I do and take care of them while I’m doing it.
 Always make them feel more at home coming here.
 And they get real good work when they come here.

 Are there any moments in your career that stand out to you?